Geometry of compact complex manifolds associated to generalized quasi-Fuchsian representations: Introduction

+Most of our results include a hypothesis concerning the Hausdorff dimension of the limit set or an assumption that the representation is $G$-quasi-Fuchsian.
+We briefly discuss the prospects for weakening or removing these hypotheses.

+In Theorems \ref{introthm:anosov-quotient-negatives} and \ref{introthm:quasi-fuchsian-picard}, the Anosov representation is required to be $G$-quasi-Fuchsian, but this hypothesis is only used to obtain a bound on the Hausdorff dimension of the limit curve.
+In a recent preprint, Pozzetti, Sambarino, and Wienhard \cite{PSW19} have announced results that in particular imply continuous variation of the Hausdorff dimension of the limit curve as a function of the representation, for a particular sub-class of Anosov representations.
+This would allow Theorems \ref{introthm:anosov-quotient-negatives} and \ref{introthm:quasi-fuchsian-picard} to be immediately extended to a neighborhood of the $G$-quasi-Fuchsian locus.

-We remark that while several of the preceding results on complex geometry are stated for $G$-quasi-Fuchsian representations, this hypothesis has a different and more fundamental role in Theorem \ref{introthm:meromorphic}, whose proof depends in an essential way on the existence of vectors in irreducible representations of $G$ which are invariant under a principal $\textnormal{PSL}(2,\mathbb{C})$.
-(It seems likely that a generic uniformized $(G,N)$-manifold has no non-constant meromorphic functions.)
-In contrast, in Theorems \ref{introthm:anosov-quotient-negatives} and \ref{introthm:quasi-fuchsian-picard} the quasi-Fuchsian hypothesis is only used to obtain a suitable bound on the Hausdorff dimension of the limit set, and those theorems naturally generalize to any larger set of representations for which a suitable dimension bound can be obtained.
+Theorem \ref{introthm:meromorphic} is also stated for $G$-quasi-Fuchsian representations, but here that hypothesis is more fundamental, as it is used to ensure the existence of vectors in irreducible representations of $G$ which are invariant under a principal $\textnormal{PSL}(2,\mathbb{C})$.
+It seems likely that a generic uniformized $(G,N)$-manifold has no non-constant meromorphic functions.

-In fact, we do not know if the Hausdorff dimension thresholds included in Theorems \ref{introthm:embedded-not-kahler}, \ref{introthm:picard}, \ref{introthm:cohomology-line-bundles} are optimal, and correspondingly whether it is necessary to assume that $\rho$ is $G$-quasi-Fuchsian in order for the conclusions of Theorems \ref{introthm:anosov-quotient-negatives} and \ref{introthm:quasi-fuchsian-picard} to hold.
-However, producing examples with limit sets of \emph{large} Hausdorff dimension (as might be used to show the necessity of the hypothesis) seems to be out of reach of current methods.
+Theorems \ref{introthm:embedded-not-kahler}, \ref{introthm:picard}, and \ref{introthm:cohomology-line-bundles} require specific upper bounds on the Hausdorff dimension of the limit set, but we do not know if the threshold dimensions in those statements are optimal.
+Producing examples with limit sets of \emph{large} Hausdorff dimension, as might be used to show the necessity of the hypothesis, seems to be out of reach of current methods.
 Furthermore, the delicate nature of extension problems in several complex variables could make analyzing such examples quite challenging.